Condition Overview

 - Thyroid Lobectomy (hemithyroidectomy)

 - Description: This surgical procedure involves the removal of one lobe of the thyroid gland (each side of the thyroid is called a "lobe," and can be thought of as a butterfly wing).
 Hemithyroidectomy is often recommended for nodules with indeterminate biopsy results or those that cause symptoms.
 Removing a thyroid nodule is the only way to know with certainty that it is not cancerous, and so some nodules may require surgery even doctors are not sure that it is cancerous.
 Fortunately, surgery is usually not needed to safely diagnose a patient.
-Usually at the Russell Center, we can do thyroid surgery without a scar.
+Most patients are eligible for surgery without a visible neck scar.
+This is a specialty of Dr Russell.

 - Partial thyroidectomy is a subset of thyroid lobectomy, and includes removal of only a part of one side of the thyroid.
 This is rarely safe to do for multiple reasons.
 Please speak with us if you would like to know more about your specific case.